The Stuff ‘yer Have to Do…

 WTF you may well say?

-A sign of the times, competition and change is the rise in online retailing in the last decade or so- at the time of writing, mid November 2017, Amazon have just launched in Australia.
-The potential impact has executives of our major local retailers soiling their under-garments with fear.
-And rightfully so.
-Change is the continuum.
+A sign of the times, competition and change is the rise in online retailing in the last decade or so.
+At the time of writing, mid November 2017, Amazon have just launched in Australia.
+The potential impact has executives of our major local retailers soiling their undergarments with fear.
+And rightfully so, Change is the Continuum.

 image

-The Cooper is an interesting and significant car.
-It’s the Cooper T70 Climax FPF 2.5 raced by Bruce McLaren and Tim Mayer in the 1964 Tasman Series and then by ’61 World Champ, Phil Hill, mildly updated in the 1965 Tasman.
-It was purchased by Richard Berryman in the mid-seventies and was restored and is owned by his son Adam Berryman, a Melbourne mate of mine.
+It was later purchased by Richard Berryman in the mid-1970s and was restored and is owned by his son Adam Berryman, a Melbourne mate of mine.

 Stephenson was a stalwart of WA racing for decades, mainly in Touring Cars.
 He had a busy season in 1968 racing both his ex-Alec Mildren Racing Alfa Romeo GTA and the Cooper in local circuit races at Caversham, having several wins in the T70, and hillclimbs at Mount Brown, York.